suzanamelo-m/suzanamelo/content/posts/my-favorite-reinvent-guides-2024/index.md

 Coming from someone who had never been to the desert before, I’m forever thankful for Paloma’s practical advice: lip balm, saline spray, sunscreen, moisturizer...
 She thought of everything.
 And hey, Google Translate is your friend!

 👉 Read it [here](https://www.linkedin.com/in/palomalataliza/)

+🌟 **BONUS:**

+👉 Plan all your sessions in advance and get ready not to miss your favorite topics using the [Unofficial AWS re:Invent Session Planner](https://reinvent-planner.cloud/) by AWS Hero [Raphael Manke](https://www.linkedin.com/in/raphael-manke/)

 ![Eric Johnson Serverless session](/img/EricJohnson.jpg "Eric Johnson's Serverless session at AWS re:Invent")